Cocoa-Codes/JavaScript-Node-React-Learning-Path/README.md

 # Introduction

-These are the essential skills that every engineer attending the Pesto Bootcamp must be familiar with.
-We have built up this resource library by creating our own internal content and by curating our favorite blog posts, documentation sites and courses from around the web.

 Here, you have access to resources which will help you understand the general programming concepts as well as the specifics of various technologies in depth.

 # Getting Started